Skip to Main Content

 Prepare CubeFS Cluster

-CubeFS supports one-click deployment of the basic cluster using scripts.
-The basic cluster includes components such as Master, MetaNode, and DataNode, with optional additional startup of client and ObjectNode.
+CubeFS supports one-click deployment of a basic cluster using scripts.
+The basic cluster includes components such as Master, MetaNode, and DataNode.
+You can also optionally start client and ObjectNode.
 The steps are as follows:

 cd ./cubefs